Colloquium II (Spring of Sophomore Year or Fall of Junior Year)

 Final projects are a major research project or creative work in the Scholar’s area of study and are guided by a committee of three experts.
 Generally, final projects begin as questions or smaller projects in a Scholar’s major, but they are not limited to the major as long as the Scholar has the expertise to complete the project.
 Suggestions to get started include:

 - Consider your interests and experience.
 What ideas do you have that you need help to develop?
 If you are really unsure, consider the following: why did you choose your major?
 What interested you about it?
 Think about your favorite courses and projects or questions you may have discussed.

-- Once you have identified your general areas of interest, figure out who on campus might be able to help you develop more concrete questions or problems that would form the backbone of the project.
-Start by talking to the professors in your major that you know best and ask for recommendations.
+- Talk to the professors in your major that you know best and ask for recommendations.
 You can often find information about a professor’s research interests and experience on the departmental website.

 Scope of the Final Project

 Given that final projects cover a wide range of disciplines and forms, giving specific and narrow guidelines is an impossible task.
 What all projects share is substantial original work that engages with existing literature in the field.
 The scope of this endeavor is large and is often described as larger than a semester project for an upper level course, but smaller than a Masters thesis.
 The project is usually conducted over two or three semesters and should be roughly equivalent to six credit hours of work.